HakJko/Chess/README.md

 - Identify objects, classes and relationships in the system.
 Optionally, design CRC cards.
 - Design class diagrams picturing classes, their attributes and relations in the system.
 - Optionally, convert diagrams into Java code.

+***
+######Game Chess for task Relational Databases Foundations [ER Design]
+***

+##### Steps:

+- Give a high-level overview of what functions and use cases are relevant for a chosen system.
+- Design entities and their attributes, relationships between them.
+Describe them.
+- Draw an ER diagram depicting designed entities, attributes (with data types) and relationships.